MortenTsinakov/n2rv/README.md

   ```
 5. When finished, deactivate the virtual environment: ```deactivate```

-For more info about how to use different components, check out the documentation.
+For more info about how to use different components, check out the documentation. <br>
 To build a model, it's easiest to do it in the main.py file.

 #### Documentation